Jammy2211/PyAutoLens/README.rst

     source_galaxy = al.Galaxy(redshift=1.0, light=exponential)

     """
-    We create the strong lens system by performing ray-tracing via a Tracer object, which uses the galaxies above, their redshifts and an input cosmology to determine how light is deflected on its path to Earth.
+    We create the strong lens using a Tracer, which uses the galaxies, their redshifts and an input cosmology to determine how light is deflected on its path to Earth.
     """

     tracer = al.Tracer.from_galaxies(